kristinemlarson/gnssrefl/docs/pages/sc_precourse2024.md

 for three different ways to access our code.

-  - The github or pypi install requires you are running linux and have python version between 3.8-3.10 on your system and feel comfortable installing python packages.
+  - The github or pypi install requires you are running linux and have python version between >= 3.9 on your system and feel comfortable installing python packages.

   - Dockers.
-PC users should use this path, but it is also a good way for mac and linux users that don't want to install python and/or manage dependencies or environment variables.
+Windows users should use this path, but it is also a good way for mac and linux users that don't want to install python and/or manage dependencies or environment variables.